Search the site

 Suitable Time

-When criticizing, sit down and have a heart to heart with your child.
+When criticising, sit down and have a heart to heart with your child.
 This will take some time, so choose a time which is suitable.
 Don't interrupt him when he's watching his favourite television show.
 Speak to him when he's free and in a reasonably cheery mood.

 Discuss